DerekPascarella/RainbowCotton-EnglishPatchDreamcast/README.md

 | clearing each level!
 All over graphics in the game were done by me
 | personally.
 |
 | From a technical perspective, this game didn't pose too much of a challenge.
 | It uses what seems to be a random one-off container format called "PLK" for
 | which I wrote an extraction and rebuilding tool.
 I included the binary and
 | source code for these tools in this project's GitHub repository.
 I'd like to
-| thank esperknight for being the one to teach me how to work with files like
+| thank esperknight for being the one to originally teach me how to work with
-| these.
-If not for him, I would have been banging my head against the wall a
+| files like these.
+If not for him, I would have been banging my head against
-| lot longer than I did!
+| the wall a lot longer than I did!
 |
 | Outside of those PLKs, the only odd thing I encountered was some peculiarity
 | with how the headers were stored for both PVR textures and PVM texture